donahut/ChatScript/MOXIE.md

 	- In the past, during my time at Aldebaran, we always had topic files like this one where we stored various sets of useful concepts to be re-used across topics, rather than defining them where we were using them (unless they had very limited scope), which is why I took that approach here.
 - Added `DONTKNOW` `patternmacro` in `childhood.top`
 	- I had a some trouble with using this as a rule in the topic.
 From my debugging, it seemed to clash with built in Quibbles (which have similar names and matching criteria).
 As a workaround, I disabled the Quibbles for now.
 I’m sure there’s a better way to handle such clashes, but I wanted to focus on my additions separately for this exercise given the time constraints.
+---

+## Question 6:
+- I didn't get the chance to implement my approach here, so I'll describe it here:
+  1. Rely on the existing `^pick()` functionality
+  2. Utilize a loop construct in the macro
+     1. Given a concept, pick a random result from it
+     2. If the result matches the `$_exception`, pick again
+     3. If the result doesn't match the `$_exception`, return the pick
+- This isn't a particularly good solution (e.g. what happens in the edge case where the concept only has 1, it would loop forever), but it was going to be my initial attempt.
+Furthermore, since it relies on `^pick` it almost surely doesn't pass the optional Bonus criteria.